nhannoyer/VideoSync/app/README.md

 Running

-  exec the script 'startServer' (preresuisites: firefox)
+  exec the script 'startServer' (prerequisites: firefox)

   or